Polar Cruises & Expeditions

 Becoming an Ambassador

 Few return from an expedition cruise unchanged.
-To stand amid melting glaciers or witness a mother penguin feeding her chick in a warming world is to confront both nature’s grandeur and its fragility.
-Our expeditions don’t just show you the planet—they ask what role you’ll play in protecting it.
+To stand amid melting glaciers or witness a mother penguin feeding her chick is to confront both nature’s grandeur and its fragility.
+Our expeditions don’t just show you the planet, but also ask what role you’ll play in protecting it.

 Learn from onboard experts about climate change, conservation, and indigenous knowledge.
-Then return home not just as a traveler, but as a steward—a polar ambassador committed to preserving these vanishing frontiers for their own sake, and for future generations.
+Then return home not just as a traveler, but as a steward—a polar ambassador committed to preserving these far-flung, wild frontiers for their own sake, and for future generations.

 Expedition Cruise Ships